Editorial Standards

 What is Form 8453-PE?

-Form 8453-PE is the U.S. Partnership Declaration for an IRS e-file Return.
+Form 8453-PE is the E-file Declaration for Form 1065.
 In practical terms, it is the signature declaration you attach when you e-file a partnership’s 1065 but do not use a PIN-based signature.
 It authenticates the return and authorizes your ERO or ISP to submit the file through a transmitter.

 Think of 8453-PE as your paper signature that rides along as a PDF with the 1065 data file, so the IRS can accept and process the electronic submission with confidence.